TOPIC 2: ELECTRICITY

 The water flowing out is like the electrical current flowing round a circuit.

 A higher pressure - or 'kick' - from the tap will produce more current.
-The pressure or kick from the tap is called the voltage (V) in a circuit, and is measured in volts (V).
-The current (I) flowing is measured in amps (A).
+The pressure or kick from the cell in a circuit is called the voltage (V), and is measured in volts (V).
+The current (I) flowing in the circuit is measured in amps (A).

 If you can remember this way of thinking about electricity, you will have a better grasp of the next few sections.